Capture of Saint Pierre and Miquelon: Capture

 On 23 December 1941, a French flotilla consisting of the submarine Surcouf and three corvettes, Mimosa, Aconit and Alysse, carrying 230 men sailed from Halifax under the pretext of a training mission.
-Acting against the orders of the Canadian rear Admiral Leonard W. Murray, at 3am on 24 December 1941, the flotilla arrived off the port of Saint-Pierre and disembarked 230 armed sailors.
-After meeting no resistance, Free French forces captured the islands in only 20 minutes.
+Acting against the orders of Royal Canadian Navy Rear Admiral Leonard W. Murray, at 3 am on 24 December 1941, the flotilla arrived off the port of Saint-Pierre and disembarked 230 armed sailors.
+After meeting no resistance, the Free French forces captured the islands in only 20 minutes.

 Aftermath

 After the arrest of Governor de Bournat, the Free French authorities organized a plebiscite on 25 December 1941.
 Males of 18 years and over were given a choice of "rallying to Free France or collaborating with Axis powers".
-Close to 98 per cent of the male population voted in favor of Free French administration.
-News of the capture reached the United States with Secretary of State Cordell Hull calling the capture a violation of the Monroe Doctrine.
-He compared the capture of the islands by the Free French to Nazi and Japanese aggression.
+Close to 98 per cent of the male population voted in favour of Free French administration.

+News of the capture reached the United States with Secretary of State Cordell Hull calling the capture a violation of prior agreements between the US and Allied powers and of US territorial doctrine, asserting that it was a "provocation to war in American waters between Vichy and de Gaulle," and comparing the Free French takeover to Axis aggression.
+The US considered dispatching naval forces to remove the Free French forces, but ultimately chose to propose a compromise that would see the islands demilitarized under US, British and Canadian supervision, with Free French ships redeploying to the Atlantic theatre.